amartin755/tcppump/README.md

     cd tcpdump
     cmake -B build

-If you use 'mingw' and 'make' add the following cmake parameter:
+If you use 'msys' and 'make' add the following cmake parameter:

-    -G "MinGW Makefiles"
+    -G "MSYS Makefiles"

 To enable unit test targets add the following cmake paramater: